mainmatter/mainmatter.com/src/posts/2014-06-30-using-ember-simple-auth-with-ember-cli.md

 ---
-title: 'Using Ember Simple Auth with ember-cli'
+title: "Using Ember Simple Auth with ember-cli"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte announces the release of ember-cli-simple-auth as an Ember CLI addon.'
+  "Marco Otte-Witte announces the release of ember-cli-simple-auth as an Ember CLI addon."
-topic: ember
+tags: ember
 ---

 With the latest release of